Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Estimation and the AoI

-For the system model, we set $i\in \{1,2,\cdots\}$ as the label of a successful delivery in chronological order.
-Let us denote the $i$th \emph{epoch} to be the time period between $i-1$th and $i$th successful deliveries.
-We denote $M_i$ as the total number of samples attempted during the $i$th epoch.
-Then, $M_i$'s are i.i.d. and has a geometric distribution with parameter $1-\alpha$.
-We describe the process for the $j$th sample at the $i$th epoch, where we have $1\leq j \leq M_i$.
-The case $j=1$ implies that the previous forward transmission is successful.
-Upon delivery, the destination immediately sends the acknowledgment to the sampler and arrives at $A_{i,j}$ via the backward channel with an i.i.d. delay $X_{i,j}$, which satisfies $\mathbb{E} [X_{i,j}]<\infty$.
-Then, the $j$th sample in the $i$th epoch is generated at $S_{i,j}$ and is delivered at $D_{i,j}$ through the forward channel with an i.i.d. delay $Y_{i,j}$, which satisfies $\mathbb{E} [Y_{i,j}]<\infty$.
-We assume that the forward delays $X_{i,j}$'s and forward delays $Y_{i,j}$'s are mutually independent.
-We assume that the source generates a sample after receiving the feedback of the previous sample\footnote{This assumption arises from the stop-and-wait Automatic Repeat Request (ARQ) mechanism.
+We assume that the backward delays $X_{i,j}$'s and forward delays $Y_{i,j}$'s are mutually independent.
+In addition, the source generates a sample after receiving the feedback of the previous sample\footnote{This assumption arises from the stop-and-wait mechanism.
 When the backward delay $X_{i,j}=0$, the policy that samples ahead of receiving feedback is always suboptimal.
-Because such a policy takes a new sample when the channel is busy and can be replaced by a policy that samples at exact time of receiving feedback \cite{sun2019sampling}.
-When $X_{i,j}\ne 0$, however, it may be optimal to transmit before receiving acknowledgement, which is out of the scope of this paper.}, i.e., $S_{i,j}\ge A_{i,j}$.
+The reason is that such a policy takes a new sample when the channel is busy and can be replaced by another policy that samples at the exact time of receiving feedback \cite{sun2019sampling}.
+When $X_{i,j}\ne 0$, however, it may be optimal to transmit before receiving feedback, which is out of the scope of this paper.}, i.e., $S_{i,j}\ge A_{i,j}$.
 In other words, we have a non-negative waiting time $Z_{i,j}$ for all epoch $i$ and sample $j$.
-Thus, the forward channel is always available for transmission at $S_{i,j}$. and we have $D_{i,j} = S_{i,j}+Y_{i,j}$.
-Note that by Wald's equation, the total transmission delay needed in each epoch has a finite expectation:
+Thus, the forward channel is always available for transmission at $S_{i,j}$, and the delivery time $D_{i,j}$ satisfies $D_{i,j} = S_{i,j}+Y_{i,j}$.
+By Wald's equation, the total transmission delay needed in each epoch has a finite expectation:

-Age of information (or simply \emph{age}) is the metric for evaluating data freshness.
-Age is equal to the time elapsed between the current time $t$ and the generation time of the freshest delivered packet \cite{kaul2012real}.
-Let $U_t = \max \{ S_{i,M_i}: D_{i,M_i}\le t \}$.
+Age of information (or simply \emph{age}) is the metric for evaluating data freshness and is equal to the time elapsed between the current time $t$ and the generation time of the freshest delivered packet \cite{kaul2012real}.
+Let $U_t = \max_i \{ S_{i,M_i}: D_{i,M_i}\le t \}$.
 Note that only the $M_i$th sample is successfully delivered for the $i$th epoch.
-Then, the age of information $\Delta_t$ at current time $t$ is defined as
+Then, the age of information $\Delta_t$ at the current time $t$ is defined as